zevenet/zproxy/README.md

 # ZPROXY

-Zevenet zproxy is a WIP multithreaded and event-driven L7 reverse proxy and load balancer inspired by Pound reverse proxy simplicity.
+Zevenet zproxy is a high-performance multithreaded and event-driven L7 reverse proxy and load balancer inspired by Pound reverse proxy simplicity.

 zproxy main features: